Louisiana Sports Betting

 A Brief History of Sports Betting in Louisiana

 To get a good read of where sports betting in Louisiana is, it may be a good idea to look at the history of the activity.
-Louisiana is blessed as it doesn’t reunite the interest of powerful stakeholders.
+Louisiana is blessed as it doesn’t reunite the interests of powerful stakeholders.
 There are none of the rivalries between commercial and tribal businesses, and that is a good thing.

 Even better, many prominent sports betting brands are already in the state.
 The Harrah’s New Orleans is one of the few brick-and-mortar casinos in the state.